Don’t be overwhelmed by the thought of having to do lots of work on your rental property – here we break down your property prep into 10 steps…

 You may need to speak to the managing agents for the block as they are likely to have a document outlining the rules and requirements of the head lease.
-This often includes things like: use of balconies, use of the communal gardens, noise at night, subletting, and so on.
+This often includes the use of balconies and communal gardens, noise at night, subletting, and so on.
 If you are planning to allow your tenants to have pets, again, you’ll need to check the head lease.

 8. Consider a ‘To Let’ board

-Boards will capture the attention of a broad range of people – in particular, those who aren’t able to look for a property online, as well as people in the local area who aren’t looking for a property themselves but know somebody who is.
+Boards will capture the attention of a broad range of people – particularly those who aren’t able to look for a property online, as well as people in the local area who aren’t looking for a property themselves but know somebody who is.

 9. Prepare legal documents